josebarbamontoya/rggs_comparative_genomics_2/README.md

 The course takes place on Thursdays from 2:00 to 4:00 PM in the ICG conference room, from September 5 to December 12, 2024.

 ## Course description
-This project-oriented course introduces students to the computational tools necessary for interpreting modern molecular sequencing data.
-It covers whole genome and transcriptome assembly, comparative analyses using both de novo and reference-based methods, and phylogenomic inference.
-Designed for non-model systems, the course emphasizes documentation, reproducibility, and proficiency with computational tools.
-Students will address experimental questions starting from raw data, aiming to lay a foundation for a publishable final product.
-Students are encouraged to use their own data for assignments and a course project.
-Those without personal data should select an appropriate dataset to work with.
-Evaluation will be based on student participation, performance on quizzes and homework assignments, in-class presentations, and a final project.
+This project-based course introduces computational tools for interpreting molecular sequencing data, focusing on genome and transcriptome assembly, comparative analyses (both de novo and reference-based), and phylogenomic inference.
+Emphasizing documentation, reproducibility, and computational proficiency, students will work through experimental questions from raw data to publishable results.
+Students are encouraged to use their own data or select an appropriate dataset.
+For further details, refer to the syllabus: [Course Syllabus](https://github.com/josebarbamontoya/rggs_comparative_genomics_2/blob/main/CG2_Syllabus_Fall_2024_20240905.pdf).
-Students will receive individual guidance on applying methods relevant to their research and data.
-This support will include using their own datasets for tutorials and homework assignments, as well as consultations with instructors to discuss their data and appropriate bioinformatic methods.
-For more details, refer to the course syllabus. https://github.com/josebarbamontoya/rggs_comparative_genomics_2/blob/main/CG2_Syllabus_Fall_2024_20240905.pdf